Mike Pence Tells NRA ‘Only Good Guy With A Gun’ Can Stop A Shooting, Doesn’t Mention Unarmed Hero James Shaw

 — Vice President Mike Pence (@VP) May 4, 2018

-While Mike Pence may have failed to mention James Shaw Jr. during his address to the NRA convention, the White House is apparently planning to do something to acknowledge the Waffle House hero.
-There were reports this week that Trump’s administration was planning to bring Shaw to the White House, though he noted that he had not yet heard from anyone in the White House, The Grio reported.
+While Mike Pence may have failed to mention James Shaw Jr. during his address to the NRA convention, the White House may be planning to do something to acknowledge the Waffle House hero.
+There were reports this week that Trump’s administration was planning to bring Shaw to the White House, though Shaw noted that he had not yet heard from anyone in the White House, The Grio reported.